Edward Hornor Coates: Personal life

-Death and legacy
+Death

-Edward Hornor Coates died on 23 December 1921.
+Edward Hornor Coates died on December 23, 1921, in Philadelphia.
 A funeral service was held at his Spruce Street house three days later, and he was buried at the Church of the Redeemer (Episcopal) churchyard in Bryn Mawr, Pennsylvania.
-The inscription on Coates' headstone – "High thought seated in a heart of courtesy" – was Sir Phillip Sydney's description of an honorable man and gentleman.
+The inscription on Coates' headstone states, "High thought seated in a heart of courtesy", which was Phillip Sydney's description of an honorable man and gentleman.

+Legacy

-On 31 March 1922, a "valuable collection of personal association books and first editions of English and American Authors" owned by Coates is sold at a Stan V. Henkels auction.
+On March 31, 1922, a "valuable collection of personal association books and first editions of English and American Authors" owned by Coates was sold at a Stan V. Henkels auction.

 In 1923, Mrs. Coates presented The Edward H. Coates Memorial Collection to the Pennsylvania Academy of the Fine Arts.
 This included Robert Vonnoh's 1893 portrait of Coates (shown above); The Tragic Muse, a 1912 portrait of Mrs. Coates by Violet Oakley; Old Ocean's Gray and Melancholy Waste (1885) by William Trost Richards (winner of PAFA's 1885 Temple Medal); and sculptor Charles Grafly's 1903 portrait bust of Coates.
 Twenty-four other paintings by various artists, as well as two other pieces of sculpture, were also in the collection.
 It was exhibited together at the Academy from 4 November 1923 to 10 January 1924.